goodHunter27/serhatgiydiren.github.io/_posts/2022-01-15-preparation-guide-for-tech-interviews.md

 # System Design Interviews

+There are two types of design interviews: systems design and product design.
+Interviewers will evaluate your ability to determine what you should build and to solve large problems.
+Your interviewer will ask you a very broad design problem and evaluate your solution.
+We aim to match people interviewing with engineers who have related experience, so your conversation will be based in an area you’re at least slightly familiar with.

+This portion of the interview will consist of one or two conversations, 45 minutes each.
+You will only need to practice these skills if you are interviewing for a position which requires these competencies.
+Your interviewer will let you know whether you need to prepare for this portion of the interview.

+If you have deep, specialized knowledge, we may ask something specific to that area.
+More often, we’ll ask you to design something you’ve never built before.
+And the scope will be large enough that you won’t be able to cover everything in detail.

 ## What is a system design question and why is it important?

 System design questions are used to assess a candidate's ability to combine knowledge, theory, experience and judgement toward solving a real-world engineering problem.
 Sample topics include feature sets, interfaces, class hierarchies, constraints, simplicity, robustness and tradeoffs.
 The interview will assess your deep understanding of how the internet works and familiarity with the various pieces (routers, domain name servers, load balancers, firewalls, etc.).